 It’s hard to find a card that gives 6% back on anything consistently.
 If you are a heavy streaming subscriber, this benefit can add up quickly.

 This card also offers bonuses at U.S. supermarkets, taxis/rideshare services and U.S. gas stations.
-If those are your most common places to purchase, this card may be well worth the $95 annual fee.
+If those are your most common places to purchase, this card may be well worth the $95 annual fee, which is waived in the first year.

 2. Uber Visa Card